-- 14. Name and illustrate three laws or principles of Gestalt organization. - 15.
-When a person loses one eye, why is depth perception not lost? - 16.
+- 13. Name and illustrate three laws or principles of Gestalt organization. - 14.
+When a person loses one eye, why is depth perception not lost? - 15.
 What is retinal disparity?
-How much disparity do you need for normal stereoscopic acuity? - 17.
-In stereoscopic vision, where must an object be located in relation to the Vieth-Müller circle to have zero retinal disparity? - 18.
+How much disparity do you need for normal stereoscopic acuity? - 16.
 Describe the "size/distance" (size constancy) hypothesis of certain visual illusions.
-Pick two such illusions and explain them in terms of this hypothesis. - 19.
+Pick two such illusions and explain them in terms of this hypothesis. - 17.
 How can you enhance the impression of depth in a photograph or representational painting while viewing it?
-Why? - 20.
+Why? - 18.
 What do the McCollough effect and the spiral aftereffect have in common?
-What implications does the later have for models of motion perception? - 21.
+What implications does the later have for models of motion perception? - 19.
 What perceptual experience do you have if you paralyze the eye muscles and then attempt to move them to the left?
-Offer an explanation in terms of Erich von Holst's Reafference Principle. - 22.
+Offer an explanation in terms of Erich von Holst's Reafference Principle. - 20.
 What is change blindness?
 What does this phenomenon imply about our capacity to process visual information?